 - Graduated from ASU with PhD in Biomedical Engineering with thesis titled Microfluidic Models of Tumor-Stroma Interactions to Study the Interplay of Cancer Cells with their Surrounding Microenvironment.

-- Featured in The Graduate Insider
+- Featured as one of the 2018-2019 ARCS scholars in The Graduate Insider

 - Presented an oral presentation, “Gene-expression Profiling of Patient-Derived Fibroblast and Breast Cancer Interactions in a Three-Dimensional (3D) Organotypic Microfluidic Platform,” at BMES in Atlanta,GA

 - Patent application US10017724B2 granted.